sstott09/Javascript-Psychic-Game/README.md

 1. This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
 2. Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.

+This link will take you to the game: https://sstott09.github.io/Javascript-Psychic-Game/

 ### Key Topics
 * Code comments
 * console